bookdude13/SRModCore/README.md

 - Make sure the branch you want is checked out
 - Add the SRModCore .csproj file to your solution
 - Add a project reference to SRModCore from your mod's project
-- Include the built SRModCore.dll with your mod's release, or manage the dependency in some other way
-  - It should be in the project's build output by default if your project reference/project dependency is set from the above steps

 For building (see SRVoting as an example):
 - Copy the build_and_copy_dev.bat, build_tag_release.bat and build_files.txt files from SRModCore and put them in your project's root directory